MarinKacaj/rick-morty-encyclopedia-android/README.md

 there's an in-memory cache that behaves similarly to what DAOs would, not in terms of database logic, but as single-source-of-truth.

+### Background updates of episodes

+Episodes are updated in the background, even if the user is scrolling through them and fetching next pages as the scroll goes on.
+There's a "deconfliction" mechanism, which always goes for the newer episode model instance.
+The last refresh timestamp is there in the UI due to the background updater, not due to persistence.